 Attend or sponsor a PILI event:

-PILI’s Annual Pro Bono Reception is held every year in June and celebrates the significant pro bono contributions of law firms and corporations.
+- PILI's Annual Pro Bono Reception is held every year in mid-June and celebrates the significant pro bono contributions of law firms, corporations and individuals.

 Join a PILI Giving Circle: